Tips for Trading GBTC (the Bitcoin Investment Trust) in 2018 and Beyond

 Consider these reasons to be cautious of GBTC:

-- GBTC only trades while the market is open, the cryptocurrency market however never closes.
+- GBTC only trades while the market is open; the cryptocurrency market however never closes.
 If cryptocurrency crashes on the weekend, there is no way out until the opening bell on Monday.

 Consider these reasons to buy GBTC anyway:

-- The cryptocurrency world is a bit like the wild west, you’ll need a digital wallet and you’ll need to upload personal information to an exchange, then you’ll be able to convert USD to cryptocurrency slowly as exchanges limit your spending and slowly draw your money from your bank.
-Meanwhile, GBTC is immediate and your spending isn’t limited.
+- The cryptocurrency world is a bit like the wild west, you’ll need a digital wallet, and you’ll need to upload personal information to an exchange, then you’ll be able to convert USD to cryptocurrency slowly as exchanges limit your spending and slowly draw your money from your bank.
+Meanwhile, GBTC is immediate, and your spending isn’t limited.

 - GBTC is the only bitcoin stock on the market.
-You either get GBTC or you don’t.
+You either get GBTC, or you don’t.

 Now, consider these unknowns:

 - GBTC was the only Bitcoin stock that managed to get onto the market.
 All the rest have been rejected.
 Sure “if” another entity can get an ETF out there it will hurt GBTC… but as the Spartans said, “if.”
+In other words, so far there haven’t been other ETFs and thus concerns over other ETFs diminishing GBTC’s value have been without merit thus far.

 TIP: See our page on “should I buy GBTC” for more.